ostmond/rss-picker/README.md

 ## Create a SNS topic on AWS
 1. `aws sns create-topic --name lambda-rss-feed`

-2. The code to publish the message is copied from https://gist.github.com/jeremypruitt/ab70d78b815eae84e037
+2. The code to publish the message is learnt from https://gist.github.com/jeremypruitt/ab70d78b815eae84e037

 ## Tests